garrandall/popular-music-data/tracks/i-still-love-you-next.md

   ranking_list: Billboard Hot 100
   start_date: '1998-12-19'
 ---
-*talking*
-Yeah, nine eight, ya'll, R.L
+Yeah, nine eight, ya'll, R.L.
 Tweety, teelo, (I, ah ah ah ah, I still love you) Destination platinum, baby
 Remix...

-*Big Pun*
 Next up, yo I believe that's me
 Lifestyle espinoza, chance flows up with the first Jahova The Casinova, the neck brownic like Lex Luger
 Me, Lex and Q, we used roll up and jancin over
-Now the stretch --- a roaster, got an extra sofa
+Now the stretch - a roaster, got an extra sofa
 You were always there, had my back
-Even before I was the first latin a rapper to ever come home with a platinum Plaque
-I regret, gettin u back cuz I want you back
+Even before I was the first latin a rapper to ever come home with a platinum plaque I regret, gettin u back cuz I want you back
 Show a thug some love, baby holler back

-*verse 1*
 From demos to limos, nj 900 to timbo
 Gable access to lino, you stay by my side
 You kept the faith, You wouldn't break
 You kept me safe and held me straight
 You're so important in my life

-*chorus 1*
 I still love you, babe
 Cuz without you there's no me
 I'm still for you, girl